torrinicholas/user-orders-app/README.md

 ### Project Overview
-The project uses Docker and Symfony 7 for the backend, while Angular 18 and Bootstrap 5 are used for the frontend.
+The project uses Docker and Symfony 7, MySQL for the backend, while Angular 18 and Bootstrap 5 are used for the frontend.

 ### Prerequisites
 Ensure Docker and Docker Compose are installed.